Oyvindkg/swiftydb/README.md

     }
 }
 ```
-> Properties with datatypes that are not part of the `SQLiteValue` protocol, as defined by [TinySQLite](https://github.com/Oyvindkg/tinysqlite/blob/master/Pod/Classes/DatabaseConnection.swift), will automatically be ignored by SwiftyDB
+> Properties with datatypes that are not part of the `Value` protocol, will automatically be ignored by SwiftyDB

 ### <a name="howToRetrieveObjects">How to retrieve objects</a>